TiredAJ/Cerddo-Pod/README.md

 Pronounced "Ker-th-ow Pod".

 Name comes from the Welsh for music "cerddoriaeth" (Ker-th-or-ee-aeth) and pod, for well, pod.
-Terms

-- Mixer = person who made a mix file
-- Listener = person receiving and listening to a mix file
-- MixFile = compressed file containing the music files, .mpdata file ~~and optionally a UI-Portable program~~ and .mpview file

-Structure
 ## Terms
 - Mixer = person who made a mix file
 - Listener = person receiving and listening to a mix file